Youth Crisis Services

 Youth Resource Centre (YRC) and Emergency Shelter

-Youth Crisis Stabilization Services is a partnership between Macdonald Youth Services, Marymound, Project Neecheewam, and Ma Mawi Wi Chi Itata Centre.
-It provides community-based crisis intervention services for youth (under 18) and their families.
+A partnership between Macdonald Youth Services, Marymound, Project Neecheewam, and Ma Mawi Wi Chi Itata Centre, the YCSS provides youth under 18 and their families with a range of community-based crisis intervention services to help with things like: